romanodev/OpenBTE/docs/theory.rst

 .. math:: \kappa_{eff} = -\frac{L}{\Delta T A}\int_{HC} dS \, \mathbf{J}(\mathbf{r}) \cdot \mathbf{\hat{n}}
   :label: kappa

-Due to the presence of classical phonon size effects, heat transport is not diffusive and :math:`\mathbf{J}(\mathbf{r})` needs to be calculated by the Boltzmann tranposrt equation (BTE).
+Due to the presence of classical phonon size effects, heat transport is not diffusive and :math:`\mathbf{J}(\mathbf{r})` needs to be calculated by the Boltzmann transport equation (BTE).
 OpenBTE is based on the mean-free-path formulation of the BTE.
 The starting point of its derivation is the standard steady-state BTE in the relaxation time approximation

 .. math::